uekichinos/todo.livewire/README.md

 A simple todo application with database.

 Stacks:
-1. laravel 9
+1. Laravel 9
-2. lifewire
+2. Livewire
-3. tailwinds
+3. Tailwinds
-4. vite
+4. Vite

 To install make sure you have all the minimum requirement to run laravel 9 (and make sure you have the latest composer and nodejs).
 Once all good, just run **composer update**.